Dipanshu8/Banking-Record-System/README.md

 * Save all files in same location as main.cpp file

 ## Steps
-* first install a compiler: code:Blocks
+* first install a compiler: https://sourceforge.net/projects/mingw/files/OldFiles/
 * Then type the C++ program, save it.
 * Then open the command line and change directory, using cd to the particular directory where the source file is stored. eg:: cd C:\file location\...